 Abstract

-The ELIXIR Competence Centre (CC) aims to bring EGI resources, especially the EGI Federated Could, better available to the ELIXIR user community.
+The ELIXIR Competence Centre (CC) aims to bring EGI resources, especially the EGI Federated Cloud, better available to the ELIXIR user community.
 The document briefly describes ELIXIR’s plans for using services and technologies from the EGI Federated Cloud in the ELIXIR Compute Platform.
-The document provides detailed guidelines and usage practices for cloud providers on how to join the platform as a service provider.
-The document also sums up the experiences and plans of the ELIXIR CC members concerning their participation in the ELIXIR Compute Platform.
+The document provides detailed guidelines and usage practices for cloud providers on how to join the (ELIXIR) platform as a service provider.
+The document also sums up the experiences and plans of the ELIXIR CC members regarding their participation in the ELIXIR Compute Platform.

 COPYRIGHT NOTICE